chiara-iannuzzi/pokedex/README.md

 # Pokedex

-A project using vue.js to see
+A project using vue.js to see pokemon, and maybe more

 ## Project setup
 ```